thepaperpilot/thepaperpilot.github.io/site/garden/orchard/index.md

 ## LLMs

-A local LLM could assist in marking topic changes automatically, allowing you to get the benefits of the conversation being broken up for catching up even while on a non-commune chat.
+A local LLM could assist in marking topic changes automatically, making it so chat participants don't have to themselves.
+Since being broken down into topics is particularly useful for "catching up" on a conversation (allowing you to skip topics you're not interested in), this feature would be particularly useful on chats from platforms that don't support topics themselves, such as discord or slack.
+Jigsaw's [sensemaking-tools](https://medium.com/jigsaw/making-sense-of-large-scale-online-conversations-b153340bda55) project could slot in here particularly well.

 LLMs could also be given the topics as context and be able to query the network for knowledge.